iotc-secretariat/iotc-tcac-simulations/README.md

     -   STATUS: Contracting Party, Cooperating Non-Contracting Party, and Fishing Entity
     -   IS_SIDS: Small Island Developing States (SIDS) status
     -   IS_COASTAL: Coastal State status
-    -   HAS_NJA_IO: Presence of a National Jurisdiction Area (NJA) within the [IOTC Area of Competence](https://iotc.org/about-iotc/competence)
     -   NJA_SIZE: Size of the NJA (km2)
-    -   NJA_IOTC_RELATIVE_SIZE: Relative size of the NJA (percentage; %) with respect to the IOTC Area of Competence.

 </p>

 -   A `COASTAL_STATE_SOCIO_ECONOMIC` worksheet that lists all IOTC CPC Coastal States, along with their development status (sourced from [this document](https://www.un.org/development/desa/dpad/wp-content/uploads/sites/45/WESP2020_Annex.pdf)).
 It also includes a set of socio-economic indicators addressing the requirements of both *Option 1* and *Option 2* in [IOTC-2024-TCAC13-REF02](https://iotc.org/documents/TCAC/13/REF02E) para.
 6.6(1)(b).
 It is important to note that the indicators required for *Option 1* are not yet available to the IOTC Secretariat.